 The Respondent shall then be given the opportunity to present such testimony and offer such other evidence as deemed relevant to the Respondent's defense against the formal complaint.
-Subsequent to Respondent testimony, the Complainant advisor may conduct cross-examination.
-The Decision Maker(s) may question the Respondent after the cross-examination.
+Subsequent to Respondent testimony, the Complainant advisor may conduct

 The Respondent may call witnesses to provide testimony as deemed appropriate to the formal complaint.
 The Complainant advisor may conduct cross-examination of the witnesses.
 The Decision Makers may question the witnesses after the cross-examination.